This document is only valid for the day on which it is accessed. Please read our disclaimer.

 - four-fold rise in influenza virus specific neutralising antibodies

-A probable case of influenza is defined as a person with an influenza-like illness who has a strong epidemiological link to a confirmed case or defined cluster.
+A probable case of influenza is defined as a person with an influenza-like illness (ILI) who has a strong epidemiological link to a confirmed case or defined cluster.

 Close contact is defined as having cared for, lived with, or had direct contact with respiratory secretions or bodily fluids of a probable or confirmed case.